M4Depth: Monocular depth estimation for autonomous vehicles in unseen environments: Related work

+\textbf{Depth from a single image.} Estimating depth from a single RGB image is an old and well-established principle.
+If the first methods were fully handcrafted~\cite{Saxena2006Learning}, the growth of machine learning and the development of CNNs has impacted on the field of depth estimation through the introduction of new methods such as Monodepth~~\cite{Godard2017UnsupervisedMD}, Monodepth2~\cite{Godard2019DiggingIS}, or the method proposed by Pogi~\etal \cite{Pogi2018Towards} that have led to massive improvements in the quality of the depth estimates.
+Methods based on vision transformer networks, such as DPT~\cite{Ranftl2021Vision}, push the performance even further and are currently the state of the art in the field.

-Some general observations have been made in these survey papers which are worth noticing.
-Estimating depth from a single picture comes with a major drawback in general and especially for autonomous vehicle applications.
+Recent surveys~\cite{Ming2021DeepLearning,Xiaogang2020MonocularDE,Zhao2020MonocularDepth} present summarized descriptions and comparisons of single image depth estimation methods.
+The main observation made in these surveys is that estimating depth from a single picture remains difficult, especially for autonomous vehicle applications.
 Since the problem is ill-posed, networks have to heavily rely on priors to compute a suitable proposal.
 Such dependency on priors leads to a lack of robustness and generalization.
-Therefore, methods of this family need to be fine-tuned for every new scenario or environment encountered in order to be able to produce reasonable estimates.
+Therefore, methods of this family need to be fine-tuned for every new scenario or environment encountered in order to produce good estimates.
+Despite their massive parameter count, transformers are no exception to these observations, as illustrated in \Figx{\ref{fig:graphical-abstract}}.

-A good method for single image depth estimation is Monodepth, a network proposed in~\cite{Godard2017UnsupervisedMD}.
-We select it for our baseline since it has already been used as a baseline in the presentation paper of Mid-Air. \\ \textbf{Depth from an image sequence.} Attempts to use the temporal information featured in an image sequence for depth estimation are newer.
-Recent proposals~\cite{Kumar2018DepthNetAR, Patil2020DontFT,Wang2019RecurrentNN,Zhang2019ExploitingTC} have been made to include recurrence in the networks to make use of temporal information for improving estimates.
-Current proposals mainly replace certain layers by recurrent layers in existing CNN architectures.
+\textbf{Depth from an image sequence. }Methods exist that include recurrence in networks to make use of temporal information for improving estimates~\cite{Kumar2018DepthNetAR,Patil2020DontFT,Wang2019RecurrentNN,Wu2019Spatial,Zhang2019ExploitingTC}.
+They are mainly adaptations of existing architectures, by adding or modifying specific layers.
+As such, these methods do not make direct use of motion information.

-As such, current depth estimation from sequence methods still badly use any kind of temporal information.
-Furthermore, the lack of input about the real camera motion makes these methods completely unsuitable for estimating the proper scale for depth without relying on semantic priors.
-Even worse, there is no proof that the scale of the outputs remains constant over the sequence.
-This is particularly problematic for autonomous vehicle applications.
+This issue has been thoroughly addressed by Watson~\etal~\cite{Watson2021TheTemporal}.
+Their method, named ManyDepth, includes a model for motion and uses, among other things, a cost volume built with the plane-sweeping method~\cite{Collins1996ASA,Gallup2007RealTimePS}.
+In this method, both depth and motion are learned in an unsupervised fashion.
+By ignoring the real camera motion, methods that work only with sequences are unable to estimate the proper scale for depth without relying on any prior knowledge about the structure of the scene.
+Even worse, nothing prevents the scale estimated for the outputs to drift over the sequence.
+This is problematic for autonomous vehicles moving in unstructured environments.